lukexor/tetanes/README.md

 ### Powerup State

-The original NES hardware had semi-random contents located in RAM upon powerup and several games made use of this to seed their Random Number Generators (RNGs).
+The original NES hardware had semi-random contents located in RAM upon power-up and several games made use of this to seed their Random Number Generators (RNGs).
 By default, `TetaNES` honors the original hardware and emulates randomized powerup RAM state.
 This shows up in several games such as `Final